callbellchat/callbell-public-docs/docs/api_reference/messages_api/post_send_messages.md

 Hello {{1}}, this is a template message example
 ```

-After the request above the sent message will be the following:
+The placeholder replacement will be done with the value passed in the payload, so in this case it will be the following:

 ```bash title=template_example
 Hello John Doe, this is a template message example